Gopaldas Shankarlal Agrawal

-Gopaldas Shankarlal Agrawal was a member of the 13th Maharashtra Legislative Assembly.
+Gopaldas Dalbadlu Agrawal was a member of the 13th Maharashtra Legislative Assembly.
 He represented the Gondiya Assembly constituency and is a member of the Indian National Congress.

 He joined Bharatiya Janata Party ahead of 2019 Maharashtra Legislative Assembly election.
 He rejoined Congress in 2024 before the Maharashtra polls and his departure from BJP is seen as a huge blow to the party's influence in the Vidarbha region.

+But cannot retained seat.he currently retired from politic.no chances of him seeing again.